lyuxi/SAH-SCI/README.md

 ## Prepare pre-trained model and dataset

 Download the pretrained model zoo from ([Google Drive](https://drive.google.com/drive/folders/1zgB7jHqTzY1bjCSzdX4lKQEGyK3bpWIx?usp=sharing) / [Baidu Disk](https://pan.baidu.com/s/1CH4uq_NZPpo5ra2tFzAdfQ?pwd=mst1), code: `mst1`) or your own pretrained model and place them to `./model_zoo/`.
 Prepare your dataset  and place them to `./datasets/your dataset`.
-We use [ICVL](https://cndaqiang.github.io/ICVL-Natural-Hyperspectral-Image-Database/index.html) ,[Harvard](https://vision.seas.harvard.edu/hyperspec/download.html) and [NTIRE 2022](https://aistudio.baidu.com/datasetdetail/187778) dataset to validate our approach.
+We use [ICVL](https://cndaqiang.github.io/ICVL-Natural-Hyperspectral-Image-Database/index.html) ,[Harvard](https://vision.seas.harvard.edu/hyperspec/download.html) and [NTIRE 2022](https://aistudio.baidu.com/datasetdetail/187778) to validate our approach.

 This code is based on HDNET trained on ICVL.
-I f you need to use your own dataset and pretrained model, please modify dataset loading method in `utils.py` and pre-trained model loading method in`train.py` .
+If you need to use your own dataset and pretrained model, please modify dataset loading method in `utils.py` and pre-trained model loading method in`train.py` .

 ## Create Environment